-After reviewing the community health needs assessment results, The Partnership's board, the hospital's executive team, and the hospital's Community Benefit Planning and Evaluation Committee collaborated and took the next critical step of prioritizing our focus for action in the next three years.
+After reviewing the community health needs assessment results, The Partnership for a Healthier Carroll County's board, the hospital's executive team, and the hospital's Community Benefit Planning and Evaluation Committee collaborated and took the next critical step of prioritizing our focus for action in the next three years.
 To narrow the topic areas for that prioritization process, key findings of all components were listed.
 Those topics were identified as "Common Themes, Prevalent Issues or High Impact Areas":